-- Bayside's Integrated Transport Strategy (ITS), Action 62: Develop a municipal wide Parking Strategy, - Bayside's Disability Action Plan, Action 4.3: Develop and Deliver Bayside's Parking Strategy with a Review of Accessible Parking, and - Bayside's Housing Strategy 2019, Objective 12: Undertake a municipal wide Car Parking Strategy.
+- Bayside Integrated Transport Strategy (ITS), Action 62: Develop a municipal wide Parking Strategy, and - Bayside's Disability Action Plan, Action 4.3: Develop and Deliver Bayside's Parking Strategy with a Review of Accessible Parking.

 Additionally, parking is underpinned by various State and Local Policies.